 shine in the virtual spotlight (the next best thing to live performances, exhibits and competitions)

-be discovered by college and other talent recruiters
+are discovered by college and other talent recruiters

 use their passions for visual and performing arts, STEM, advocacy and/or volunteerism to raise awareness of and $millions for causes they care about (which can be truly rewarding and empowering during these tough times)